eliseorobles/degreeauditspring/README.md

 # About this project

 This Degree Audit tool is a senior capstone project at UTD for UTD Design The main objective was to make a tool which helps advisors navigate the course advising process.
-Streamlining it and making the experience as seamless as possible, tailored to a virtual
+Streamlining it and making the experience as seamless as possible, tailored to a virtual experience

 ## Installation